At my parents house, I’ve stored a large stack of scrapbooks filled with keepsakes from all the family trips we took when I was a kid.

 While I’m no longer a hoarder of physical possessions, I still am a hoarder of memories.
 Over the past few years, I’ve collected so many photos and videos from my travels that I’ve had to upgrade my digital storage multiple times.

-If you also want to reduce your material possessions but don’t want to stop hoarding memories, here are 5 genius ways to collect souvenirs like a minimalist!
+If you want to reduce the amount of things you bring home from a trip, here are 5 genius ways to collect souvenirs like a minimalist!

 1. Take photos of souvenirs instead of buying them